shubhadapaithankar/Shubhadapaithankar/README.md

 ## 🌱 Technical Skills

-* Cloud Platforms: AWS, GCP
+* **Cloud Platforms** : AWS, GCP
-* Infrastructure Automation: Ansible
+* **Infrastructure Automation** : Ansible
-* Containerization: Docker, Kubernetes
+* **Containerization**: Docker, Kubernetes
-* Monitoring and Logging: Prometheus, Grafana, Zabbix, Nagios
+* **Monitoring and Logging**: Prometheus, Grafana, Zabbix, Nagios
-* Programming Languages: Python,Bash,Java
+* **Programming Languages**: Python,Bash,Java
-* Storage: NFS, Samba
+* **Storage**: NFS, Samba
-* Additional Skills: Virtualization, PXE, DNS, DHCP ,ML, AI
+* **Additional Skills**: Virtualization, PXE, DNS, DHCP ,ML, AI

 ## 🔭 Current Work
 I'm currently pursuing my Masters in Software Engineering at SJSU, where I'm working on various software development projects.
 My current focus is on:

+### Software Development

 * Designing and developing applications using modern software engineering practices and technologies.
 * Building and deploying applications using containerization tools like Docker and Kubernetes.
 * Developing and implementing continuous integration and delivery pipelines using tools like Jenkins and GitLab CI/CD.
 * Collaborating with cross-functional teams to ensure that software development processes are highly efficient and reliable.

+### Site Reliability Engineering
+* Designing and implementing infrastructure automation using tools like Terraform, Ansible.
+* Developing and implementing monitoring and logging solutions using tools like Prometheus, Grafana and Jenkins.
+* Leading incident response and post-incident reviews to identify root causes and prevent future incidents.
+* Evaluating and implementing new technologies to improve system performance, reliability, and security.